dkutac/cache-auth-demo-2/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Instructions on setting up Cache Authorization server
+## Instructions on setting up and using the demo
-please be patient, these instructions are under construction

-## Resource server setup
-please be patient, instructions are under construction...
+Please refer to Wiki pages of this project.